 If you’ve never created canvas prints of your work before, you might wonder why something that seems so small would warrant so much forethought.
 The truth is that a print’s finish is the filter through which the rest of your piece is seen.
 Choosing a finish that doesn’t complement the work you’ve already done can lead to your prints looking very different than the original.
 You can lose a lot of the texture and feel of the original piece if you aren’t careful.
 Matte and satin finishes help preserve the original piece’s feel in different ways.

 When trying to decide whether to use a satin or matte finish for your canvas prints, you may want to consider the medium you’ve used for the original piece.
-Satin finishes can give the canvas print a more authentic looking sheen, especially if your original medium was oil paints.
-They can also help bring out the texture of a piece, allowing vibrant colors to really pop out from the print compared to tones that are less vibrant.
+Satin finishes can give the canvas print a more authentic-looking sheen, especially if your original medium was oil paint.
+They can also help bring out the texture of a piece, allowing vibrant colors to really pop out from the print compared to less vibrant tones.
 Photographers can also use a satin finish to create a more lifelike look to the subject in their prints.

-If contrasting colors are an integral part of your piece, you may want to consider a matte finish.
+If contrasting colors are integral to your piece, you may want to consider a matte finish.
 The glossiness of a satin finish can sometimes tie contrasting colors together too much, making them more homogenous.
 Matte finishes are also useful for preserving darker colors, as they don’t allow light to glint off areas of the piece that you intentionally made dark.
 Many artists like to use a matte finish for prints that will be displayed in galleries where the lighting is rather intense.
-The matte finish prevents the harsh lighting from blotting out sections of the piece depending on where the viewer is standing.
+The matte finish prevents the harsh lighting from blotting out sections of the piece, depending on where the viewer stands.